This post may contain affiliate links. Read my Disclosure page.

 To Make the Brioche Dough:

 - In the bowl of a stand mixer or in a large mixing bowl, combine 4 cups (500g) of the flour, Fleischmann’s® RapidRise® Instant Yeast, sugar, and salt.
-Add the milk, brown butter, eggs, and vanilla bean paste and mix until the ingredients are just barely combined and a shaggy dough forms.500-530 g all-purpose flour, 7 g Fleischmann’s® RapidRise® Instant Yeast, 100 g granulated sugar, 1 tsp fine sea salt, 240 g milk, 85 g brown butter, 2 large eggs, seeds scraped from 1 vanilla bean or 1 tsp vanilla bean paste
+Add the milk, brown butter, eggs, and vanilla bean paste and mix until the ingredients are just barely combined and a shaggy dough forms.500-530 g all-purpose flour, 7 g Fleischmann’s® RapidRise® Instant Yeast, 100 g granulated sugar, 1 teaspoon fine sea salt, 240 g milk, 85 g brown butter, 2 large eggs, seeds scraped from 1 vanilla bean or 1 teaspoon vanilla bean paste

 - Add the remaining ¼ cup (60g) of flour and, using the hook attachment, beat on low speed until a soft dough forms.
 Increase the speed to medium and beat until the dough is soft and supple, about 6 minutes longer. *If you do not have a stand mixer with a hook attachment, knead the dough by hand in this step for 8-10 minutes.*